 You can certainly go swimming at Playa Peña, but it’s important to note that there are no lifeguards on this beach.
 The water conditions can be dangerous at times as well, so swim at your own discretion and mind the rock formations on the shoreline.

-If you’d rather not swim or the weather isn’t ideal, this beach is a great place to take a romantic walk along the shoreline.
+If you’d rather not swim or the weather isn’t ideal, this beach is a great place to take a romantic walk along the beach.
 You can have a great time here admiring the view or simply enjoying a picnic on the sand.

 If you’re looking for a beach that’s close to San Juan but has better amenities than Playa Peña, then Escambron Beach (Balneario El Escambron) is an ideal spot.
 Nestled in Puerta de Tierra, between San Juan and Condado Beach, Escambron boasts lush palm trees, soft sand, and an array of activities.

 Escambron is well-liked amongst tourists and locals alike.
-It’s commonly accepted as the best public beach in San Juan and even clinched the Blue Flag Award in 2020, one of the most renowned awards for beaches and marinas in the world.
+It’s commonly accepted as the best public beach in San Juan and even clinched the Blue Flag Award in 2020, one of the most renowned awards for beaches in the world.

 - Tip: The tide here is often too strong for young swimmers.
 The beach isn’t quiet or remote; it’s alongside the bustling city